-While some complained of bondage, Deborah the prophetess and judge heeded God’s call to come forward, looking with hope to the future.
-Prejudice quickly disappeared so that the Israelites accepted her as both leader and magistrate.
-She had no special office where she could judge the causes and problems of the people, where she could counsel and encourage the enslaved, so she sat under a palm tree, which became known as Deborah’s palm tree¹.
-Listening to the Lord’s voice, Deborah takes the initiative in the battle, then chooses the earthly leader of the armies, Barak with The Song of Deborah.
+While some complained of bondage, Deborah, the prophetess and judge, heeded God’s call to come forward, looking with hope for the future.
+Prejudice quickly disappeared, so the Israelites accepted her as leader and magistrate.
+She had no particular office where she could judge the causes and problems of the people and counsel and encourage the enslaved, so she sat under a palm tree, which became Deborah’s palm tree.
+Listening to the Lord’s voice, Deborah takes the initiative in the battle, then chooses the earthly leader of the armies, Barak, with The Song of Deborah.

-The Song of Deborah is known as a victory hymn, sang by Deborah and Barak.
+The Song of Deborah is a victory hymn sung by Deborah and Barak.
 The story behind the Song of Deborah is found in the pages of The Book of Judge when Barak and Deborah go to the battlefield, and God gives them the promised victory.
 The joy is so great, the gratitude so deep, that these two heroes compose a song of praise to God, singing it with all their hearts.
-Declaring the glory and glory of God and calling on the name of the Lord God of Israel.
+They were declaring God’s glory and calling on the name of the Lord God of Israel.

 Deborah’s songs bring new elements of modesty and nobility to her character.
 So she is careful to praise the princes of Israel and the people obedient to the Lord and ready for battle.
 As for her deeds, she lets others speak.

 Why did God choose Deborah?

 Deborah is one of the women of the Bible who can be followed by Christian women of our time.
 She is an example of a female warrior.
 We will examine her, and some of the qualities Scripture presents about her.
 She understands her role and assumes her position in God’s plan for her and His people.

 God chose Deborah chosen by God because of her strong relationship with God.
 Deborah’s earned position is rooted in a serious relationship with God and a deep fellowship with Him.
 God was speaking to this woman, and she was talking to Him.